piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 The model by Morozov {cite}`Morozov2004` can be applied for dielectric surfaces and is activated via `Part-BoundaryX-SurfaceModel=8` and has an additional parameter for setting the reference electron temperature (see model for details) via `Part-SurfaceModel-SEE-Te`, which takes the electron temperature in Kelvin as input (default is 50 eV, which corresponds to 11604 K).
 The emission yield is determined from an energy-dependent function.
+The model can be switched to an automatic determination of the bulk electron temperature via

+    Part-SurfaceModel-SEE-Te-automatic = T !
+Activate automatic bulk temperature calculation Part-SurfaceModel-SEE-Te-Spec      = 2 !
+Species ID used for automatic temperature calculation (must correspond to electrons)

+where the species ID must be supplied, which corresponds to the electron species for which, during `Part-AnalyzeStep`, the global translational temperature is used to adjust the energy dependence.

 ## Deposition of Charges on Dielectric Surfaces